tomh1lll/dudeml/README.md

 # dudeML
-detection of duplications and deletions using machine learning.
+A python script for the detection of duplications and deletions using machine learning.
 Note this tool works on most read data mapped to reference genome e.g. single-end short reads or MinION data, though all examples provided here use 100bp paired end reads.

 # 1. Requirements
+A number of programs are required to install.
+A majority of these can be installed via brew, apt, pip or conda.
 ## Python-based:
 * Python3
 * pandas
 * numpy
 * scikit-learn
+* Biopython
 ## External
 * bedtools
 * short-read simulator (e.g. wgsim)
 * short-read aligner (e.g. BWA)
 * short-read parser (e.g. SAMtools)
 ## Modifications
-Within the script, the path for bedtools and wgsim need to be set.
+Within the script, the directory for bedtools and wgsim need to be set.
 If both of these tools are within the path, they can be left as they are.

 # 2. Functions
+Subfunctions of the dudeML script, each function provides a specific role and requires differing inputs (described by running the help function of the tool).
 1. **winStat**
 Finds the average coverage of a window in the chromosome, relative to the average chromosome coverage.
 2. **fvecSample**